-- There is no mention of verbal/oral warnings in the new procedure and you might wish to remove them from your disciplinary procedure. - You should ensure that in respect of each stage of your formal disciplinary procedure you - write to the employee outlining the issue - hold a meeting - give the employee a right of appeal against any disciplinary sanction.
+- There is no mention of verbal/oral warnings in the new procedure and you might wish to remove them from your disciplinary procedure. - You should ensure that in respect of each stage of your formal disciplinary procedure you - o write to the employee outlining the issue - o hold a meeting - \circ give the employee a right of appeal against any disciplinary sanction.

-Many larger companies have already been doing this, but most small ones have only done this when dismissal was likely.
-This practice needs to be amended to cover all formal meetings under both procedures.
+Many larger companies have already been doing this, but most small ones have only done this when dismissal was likely, and this practice needs to be amended to cover all formal meetings under both procedures.